 - Application for the program is ongoing.

-- Early Reading Empowerment (ERE) is a two course sequence that prepares expert reading interventionists for kindergarten through second grade.
+Early Reading Empowerment (ERE) is a two course sequence that prepares expert reading interventionists for kindergarten through second grade.
 It also has an online option that anyone can take.
 For more information, access the Early Reading Empowerment (ERE) Information Sheet (PDF).
 Interested in Early Reading Empowerment?
 Would you like to be notified of future offerings?
 Click the Request Information button at the top of the page and fill out the Request Information Form.

 In addition to the above reading options, UWM offers a 30-credit online or face-to-face Master’s of Science with a focus in Reading.
 The certifications and Early Reading Empowerment can be a part of this program.
 For more information, visit the Curriculum & Instruction Graduate Studies webpage.

 Note: Successful completion of UWM’s MS in Curriculum and Instruction – Focus on Reading program does not qualify students for initial educator licensure by the Iowa Board of Educational Examiners.